fbrausse/smlp/utils/poly/README.md

 ## Usage

 ```
-usage: ./poly [-OPTS] [--] DOMAIN-FILE EXPR-FILE OP CNST
+usage: ./poly [-OPTS] [--] { DOMAIN EXPR | H5-NN SPEC GEN IO-BOUNDS } OP [CNST]

 Options [defaults]:
+  -a ALPHA     additional ALPHA constraints restricting candidates *and*
+               counter-examples (only points in regions satsifying ALPHA
+               are considered counter-examples to safety) [true]
+  -b BETA      additional BETA constraints restricting only candidates
+               (all points in safe regions satisfy BETA) [true]
+  -c           clamp inputs (only meaningful for NNs) [no]
   -C COMPAT    use a compatibility layer, can be given multiple times; supported
                values for COMPAT:
                - python: reinterpret floating point constants as python would
                          print them
   -F IFORMAT   determines the format of the EXPR-FILE; can be one of: 'infix',
                'prefix' [infix]
   -h           displays this help message
   -n           dry run, do not solve the problem [no]
+  -O OUT-BNDS  scale output according to min-max output bounds (.csv) [none]
   -p           dump the expression in Polish notation to stdout [no]
+  -P PREC      maximum precision to obtain the optimization result for [0.05]
   -s           dump the problem in SMT-LIB2 format to stdout [no]
   -t TIMEOUT   set the solver timeout in seconds, 0 to disable [0]

-The DOMAIN-FILE is a text file containing the bounds for all variables in the
+The DOMAIN is a text file containing the bounds for all variables in the
 form 'NAME -- RANGE' where NAME is the name of the variable and RANGE is either
 an interval of the form '[a,b]' or a list of specific values '{a,b,c,d,...}'.
 Empty lines are skipped.

-The EXPR-FILE contains a polynomial expression in the variables specified by the
+The EXPR file contains a polynomial expression in the variables specified by the
 DOMAIN-FILE.
 The format is either an infix notation or the prefix notation also
 known as Polish notation.
 The expected format can be specified through the -F
 switch.